dlfelps/dlfelps.github.io/_posts/2024-02-01-quantum-smalltalk1.md

  - Smalltalk DSL describing the experimental setup

 ### Basic optical components
 This section describes the optical components used in the first 2 experiments.
-Each component is described in common language as well as it's equivalent mathematical  transformation.
+Each component is described in common language as well as its equivalent mathematical  transformation.
 Credit: All of the diagrams and mathematical notation used in this series follows from [MIT's Quantum Physics 1](https://ocw.mit.edu/courses/8-04-quantum-physics-i-spring-2016); this is an excellent course taught by Dr. Barton Zwiebach.

 ### Photon Emitter
 Luckily for us, all of the components have rather descriptive names.
 In this experiment, we will not be using a coherent laser as the source, but instead a single photon will traverse the optical path (or paths) of the experiment.
 When a photon is emitted on the upper beam it is represented by the following probability amplitudes: